 Looking to get involved with drifting?
-The Team O’Neil drift driving course can introduce you to the sport or help you progress your skills and move out of the C group.
+The Team O’Neil drift driving course can introduce you to the sport or help you progress your skills.
 We offer different levels of instruction that cater to everyone from beginners to intermediate drivers.

-We suggest using your own drift vehicle to learn in, this allows you to learn your vehicle’s handling characteristics, get suggestions from qualified techs on your vehicle setup, and get ready to maximize your enjoyment at events.
+We do allow students to also use your own drift vehicle on Day 2 to learn in if desired.
+This allows you to learn your vehicle’s handling characteristics, get suggestions from qualified techs on your vehicle setup, and get ready to maximize your enjoyment at events.
 Click here to learn about how to prepare your vehicle.

 603-444-4488 or email email@example.com if you have any questions.